EXtremeExploit/LibreSplit/README.md

 - **How do I make the keybinds global?**

     You can set the `global_hotkeys` property as `true` by editing your `settings.json` file.
+See [Settings and Keybinds](docs/settings-keybinds.md) for more information.

     Wayland users experienced crashes when enabled `global_hotkeys`, so this settings is ignored for Wayland desktops.

-    See [Settings and Keybinds](docs/settings-keybinds.md) for more information and workarounds for Wayland.
+    As a workaround you can use [LibreSplitCtl](docs/libresplitctl.md) to be executed by your desktop environment when pressing certain shortcuts.

 - **Can I modify LibreSplit's appearance?**